AghilZadeh/PlateMate/extensions/schedule-recurring-job.md

 ## How we do this:

-1. Port over your webscraping code to a [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function that will run our job (see [guide](https://github.com/CodesmithLLC/aws-cloud-guides/lambda.md))
+1. Port over your webscraping code to a [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function that will run our job (see [cloud guide](https://github.com/CodesmithLLC/aws-cloud-guides/blob/main/lambda.md))

 2. Configure Lambda to be triggered by [Cloudwatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html)